 How do we get back from the finish line and who pays for that?
 How long do we spend at the finish destination?

 You need to arrange your own transport home at your own expense.
-Some teams buy back their cars to drive home, but most teams sell their cars at the auction and fly home after.
+Some teams buy back their cars to drive home, but most teams sell their cars at the auction and fly home.
 The post rally party will be the day after we arrive to the finish line, so we suggest booking both Friday and Saturday night at the finish location (at least).

-Other rallies require teams to fork out more money for fundraising along the way in the form of fines etc. Is that likely or expected of teams in the Shitbox Rally?
+Other rallies require teams to fork out more money for fundraising along the way in the form of fines etc. Is that likely or expected of teams in Shitbox Rally?